Microsoft 365 NIST 800-53 action plan — Top priorities for your first 30 days, 90 days, and beyond

 * Audit non-owner mailbox access to identify potential leaks of information and to proactively review non-owner access on all Exchange Online mailboxes.

-* Use Office 365 Alert Policies, data loss prevention reports, and Microsoft Cloud App Security to monitor your organization's usage of cloud applications and to implement advanced alerting policies based on heuristics and user activity.
+* Use Office 365 Alert Policies, data loss prevention reports, and Microsoft Defender for Cloud Apps to monitor your organization's usage of cloud applications and to implement advanced alerting policies based on heuristics and user activity.

-* Use Microsoft Cloud App Security to automatically track risky activities, to identify potentially malicious administrators, to investigate data breaches, or to verify that compliance requirements are being met.
+* Use Microsoft Defender for Cloud Apps to automatically track risky activities, to identify potentially malicious administrators, to investigate data breaches, or to verify that compliance requirements are being met.

 |Leverage enhanced threat detection and protection capabilities with advanced threat analytics to provide a robust and layered security strategy for the organization.
 Develop an incident response plan to mitigate the effects of compromised systems in your organization.||* Deploy and configure Windows Advanced Threat Analytics to leverage rich analytics and reporting to gain critical insights into which users are being targeted in your organization and the cyber-attack methodologies being exploited.

-* Leverage Office 365 Advanced Threat Protection reports and analytics to analyze threats through insights into malicious content and malicious emails automatically detected within your organization.
+* Leverage Defender for Office 365 reports to analyze threats through insights into malicious content and malicious emails automatically detected within your organization.
 Utilize built-in reports and message trace capabilities to investigate email messages that have been blocked due to an unknown virus or malware.

-* Use Office 365 Threat Intelligence to aggregate insights and information from various sources to get a holistic view of your cloud security landscape.
+* Use Office 365 threat investigation and response capabilities to aggregate insights and information from various sources to get a holistic view of your cloud security landscape.

-* Integrate Office 365 Threat Intelligence and Windows Defender Advanced Threat Protection to quickly understand if users' devices are at risk when investigating threats in Office 365.
+* Integrate Microsoft Defender for Office 365 and Microsoft Defender for Endpoint to quickly understand if users' devices are at risk when investigating threats in Office 365.

 * Simulate common attack methods within your Office 365 environment using the Office 365 Attack Simulator.
 Review results from attack simulations to identify training opportunities for users and to validate your organization's incident response procedures.